Efficient simulation of Grassmann Tensor Product States: Summary

 \section{Summary}

-In this paper, we first derive a standard form of GTPS that only contains one specie of Grassmann variable for each inner index and significantly simplifies the representations in our numerical calculations.
+In this paper, we first derive a standard form of GTPS that only contains one species of Grassmann variables for each inner index and significantly simplifies the representations in our numerical calculations.
 Based on the fermion coherent state representation, we further generalize the imaginary time evolution algorithms into fermion systems.
 We study a simple free fermion example on honeycomb lattice, including both off-critical and critical cases to test our new algorithms.
 Finally, we discuss the importance of the environment effect of the TERG/GTERG method and present a simple improvement by introducing proper environment weights.

-Although the simple time evolution algorithm discussed here is not generic enough, it has already allowed us to study many interesting and important models, such as Hubbard/$t-J$ model, whose ground state is believed to be a superconductor.
+Although the simple time evolution algorithm discussed here is not generic enough, it has already allowed us to study many interesting and important models, such as the Hubbard/$t-J$ model, whose ground state is believed to be a superconductor.
 The evidence for the existence of superconductivity in these models based on the GTPS algorithm will be discussed and bench marked with other methods elsewhere\cite{honeycombtJ}.
 Of course, the generic algorithm is also very important and desired, especially for those systems with topological order.
-Actually, the general discussion in section II have already made some progress along this direction, but not efficient and stable enough at this stage.
+Actually, the general discussions in Section II have already made some progress along this direction, but not efficient and stable enough at this stage.

-On the other hand, further improving the efficiency of contacting (Grassmanna) tensor net is also very important.
+On the other hand, further improving the efficiency of contracting (Grassmanna) tensor net is also very important.
 Although the GTERG/TERG algorithm provides us promising results in many cases, it is still not efficient enough since the algorithm is not easy to be parallelized.
-Recently, a novel idea of combination the concept of renormalization and Monte Carlo(MC)\cite{LingMCTRG} has made great success for boson/spin systems, it would be very natural to generalize it into fermion/electron systems based on the Grassmann variable representations.
+Recently, a novel idea of combining the concept of renormalization and Monte Carlo(MC)\cite{LingMCTRG} has made great success for boson/spin systems, it would be very natural to generalize it into fermion/electron systems based on the Grassmann variable representations.

 We would like to thank F.Verstrate, J.I.Cirac and X.G.
 Wen for very helpful discussions.
-This work is supported in part by the NSF Grant No. NSFPHY05-51164
+We especially thank D.N.
+Sheng for providing the ED data.
+This work is supported in part by NSF Grant No. NSFPHY05-51164